No-cloning with unitary scaling: No-cloning with unitary scaling

 \ \ \ The machine starts out in an unknown pure state $|\psi \rangle $.
 The initial state of the machine is $|\psi \rangle |0\rangle $, where $|0\rangle $ is the ready state of the target system.
-By a unitary evolution $T$, the coping machine makes an identical copy of an arbitrary unknown quantum pure state $|\psi \rangle $.
+By a unitary evolution $T$, the cloning machine makes an identical copy of an arbitrary unknown quantum pure state $|\psi \rangle $.
+The cloning machine in Eq. (\ref{cp-1})\ is called a standard cloning machine.

 A copy machine at an office with color, black-and-white, and scaling capabilities allows users to adjust document sizes and colors via the control panel.
+In this paper, we explore that if there is a quantum cloning machine which can make a non-identical copy of an arbitrary unknown quantum pure state.

-The no-cloning with unitary scaling machine is defined for an input state $ |\psi \rangle |0\rangle $ below:
+The cloning machine with unitary scaling is defined for an input state $ |\psi \rangle |0\rangle $ as follows: